joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-imports/README.md

 import pkg from 'pkg';  // default export of a third-party package
 ```

-For destructuring from `require()`, use `import { namedExport } from 'module'`.
-Node.js then validates named imports statically before evaluation:
+For destructuring from `require()`, it's typical to migrate to `import { namedExport } from 'module'`.
+This helps with tree-shaking during bundling and Node.js can check for missing named exports when the module is loaded.

 ```js
 // before/node_modules/my-module/index.js